 There are sound stages in Bogota.
 Elsewhere warehouses are turned into makeshift stages.

-Colombia has a violent history like most other nations but the present situation is very far from the past.
+Colombia has a violent history like most other nations but the present situation is very different from the past.
 All foreign filmmakers and actors who worked in Colombia will testify that the country feels very safe and in fact it does not pose any more significant threats then large first-world cities.

 From the 'old' 35mm, Alexa, Red, Sony, Panasonic - Colombia has it all.
 There is also a Milo, Technocrane, Remote Heads, Camera Aerial Systems etc. HMI, Tungsten and the standard range of lighting and silent generators exist in Colombia.
 Any specific or surplus equipment can easily be flown in from nearby Miami since flights are under three hours.
 Sometimes it is more cost-effective to bring certain equipment from abroad and it is worth comparing quotes.